Snagovskiy-Denis/oj/README.md

 # whatis oj
-Simple configurable script for managing daily notes.
+Daily note manager for Console Dwellers

 ## What does it do specifically
 1. On run: